M80 vs 9z Team - VCT Ascension Americas 2023: Predictions, where to watch, and more

-Day 4 of the event started off with a match between The Union and FUSION.
-The Union solidified their dominant run by beating FUSION by 2-0 in the BO3 (Best of Three) series.
+The last match of the day was between The Guard and The Union.
+Both the #1 seeds from their respective groups gave a close map one, which went to overtime and was closed out by The Union.

-The second match between The Guard and 9z Team had the same fate.
-The Guard had effortlessly defeated 9z in the maps Ascent and Lotus to win the BO3 series by 2-0.
-These wins for The Union and The Guard put them on top in the groups and made them the only teams not to have lost a single map at the event.
+However, The Guard was able to dominate the second map, Ascent, with a 13-2 win and also the third map, Pearl, with a 13-7 scoreline.
+This led to them closing out the BO3 series with a 2-1 win and making it to the Grand Finals.

-M80 vs 9z Team - Which team will start with a win in the Playoffs at VCT Ascension: Americas?
+M80 vs 9z Team - Who will come out on top of this rematch in VCT Ascension: Americas?

 Predictions